 The second phase, for its part, works to stimulate the participation of students through the development of their own research projects.
 These projects, completed in groups, allow students to explore and develop their own particular interests and concerns.
 As a final product, each group produces a video to represent their work on a specific topic or theme.
 These videos can be presented to the community as a tool for peer-to-peer education.

-In 2018, the initiative’s successful development was made possible by its pilot phase, which was rolled out in seven of the country’s public schools – two in the Federal District of Brasilia and five in Sao Paulo – in collaboration with the Secretaries of Education from each state.
-In 2019, the Auschwitz Institute anticipates involving a total of 70 teachers and coordinators from up to 25 schools in the project, while the total number of students is still being finalized.
-Moving forward, the prioritization of expansion efforts will serve as a bridge for increasing the reach of the project to other Brazilian states in 2020.
+In 2018, the initiative’s successful development was made possible through a pilot phase, which was rolled out in seven of the country’s public schools – two in the Federal District of Brasilia and five in Sao Paulo – in collaboration with each state’s Secretary of Education.
+Over the course of 2019, the Auschwitz Institute’s programming involved a total of 60 teachers and educational coordinators, 22 schools, and 2,629 students.
+In 2020, while impacted by the COVID 19 Pandemic, the project welcomed the participation of 211 teachers while reaching a total of 741 students from 3 different states: Sao Paulo, Brasília and Paraiba.